 What is a “poor” and “hungry” hire?

 This does not necessarily mean low income or “cash poor”, though it could mean that.
 It can really mean anything that lights a fire in someone’s belly, and you can see (and even “feel” their intensity) that they want to prove themselves.
 It is hiring or promoting the underdog, and giving them a chance.

 It can also mean someone who was fired from a previous job, or maybe they missed their promotion.
-But the person was resilient, and used that experience to motivate them for their next opportunity.
+But the person was honest and resilient, and used that experience to motivate them for their next opportunity.
 Jack Welch, and the GE model, used some of this to test employees.
 Maybe a person was not promoted, and the company wanted to “test” them to see how they responded if/when another opportunity came up.
 Were they resilient, driven to still succeed?
 Or was the wind taking from their sail and they gave up?

 Identifying, and hiring these PHD individuals can help improve a chance of a company becoming more successful.
 Those types of backgrounds can also lead to other success, such as starting a business, helping the poor or less fortunate (volunteering), coming up with an invention, etc. As many people with a hunger in them, who are poor and driven, have gone on to create businesses, including successful ones.

 Jim Collins as well as Gabelli, and others, talk about it really being the underdog.
 The PHD person who wants to prove themselves each and every day, whether on their own or in a corporation.
 Whether it is to show those Ivy League grads that a costly degree does not prove anything, showing that old boss they made a mistake if not promoting them, or whether their motivation is to exit poverty, the concept of poor, hungry, and driven includes all of that and more.